-An employee's total remuneration package is determined on the basis of the role and position of the individual employee, professional experience, seniority, education, responsibility, job complexity, local market conditions, the results of the Group, the business unit in which the employee is employed and the individual's performance, etc.
+An employee's total remuneration package is determined on the basis of the role and position of the individual employee, professional experience, seniority, education, responsibility, job complexity, local market conditions, the results of the Group, the business unit at which the employee is employed and the individual employee's performance, etc.

-The Group has for several years adopted a strategy and policy on Diversity and Inclusion which can be found at danskebank.com.
-The objectives of that Policy imply that the remuneration of individuals is set with no regard to gender, race, ethnic origin, political views, sexual orientation, age or other discriminatory factors.
-The Group constantly strives to promote equality within the Group both with respect to employment, career development, promotions, equal pay etc. This implies that to overcome gender pay gaps, the Group does not focus only on pay but more broadly on diversity and inclusion to ensure a more even distribution of women in particularly higher managerial positions and in positions within professional areas with higher market remuneration levels.
+For several years, the Group has been pursuing a strategy and policy on diversity, equality and inclusion which can be found at danskebank.com.
+The objectives of this policy imply that the remuneration of individual employees is determined with no regard to gender, race, ethnic origin, political opinion, sexual orientation, age or other discriminatory factors.
+The Group constantly strives to promote equality within the Group with respect to both employment, career development, promotions, equal pay etc. Accordingly, to overcome gender pay gaps, the Group does not focus only on pay but more broadly on diversity and inclusion to ensure a more even distribution of women in particularly higher managerial positions and in positions within professional areas with higher market remuneration levels.
 The Group has implemented numerous initiatives to achieve its ambitions within diversity and equal pay and regularly performs internal reviews in order to ensure that the Group lives up to the set strategy and targets.
-Further information on this can be found in the Sustainability Responsibility report at danskebank.com.
+Further information about this I provided in the section on sustainability in the annual report.